model-checking/verify-rust-std/doc/src/core-transmutation.md

 #### Part II - `unsafe` APIs with Validity Constraints

 There are unsafe methods (which are defined by libcore and reexported by libstd) that have the effect of a transmutation between a (sequence of) `T` and a (sequence of) `U`.
-Come up with an appropriate safety contract for each of them; they should usually be something simpler for callers than transmute itself (we hope).
+Come up with an appropriate safety contract for each of them.

 #### Part III - `unsafe` APIs with Richer Constraints